rlivings39/learning-ai/coursera-ai-courses/modern-automated-ai-agents/README.md

 ### Tools

 Tools are simply input-output machines written to achieve a task.
 They should have a good description that the LLM agent can use to understand the tool.
 They should have a standard interface so they can be used in similar places in your code.

+## Agent prompting

+**Few-shot learning/in-context learning** involves giving an LLM examples of a task being solved to teach it how to reason through the problem and format an answer.
+Examples can be as complex as desired at the cost of processing and money.

+**Chain of thought prompting** forces an LLM to generate reasoning for an answer before generating the answer.
+Ask the LLM for the reasoning.

+The course shows large improvements in accuracy when using few-shot learning and chain of thought prompting.

+A reasoning and action **ReAct** style agent integrates reasoning and action by combinig thought with actions.

+The loop looks like:

+Query -> Reasoning -> Act on a tool -> Observe the result -> Reasoning ...

+The example in the class shows an example of building a simple agent framework [First Steps with our own Agent](https://colab.research.google.com/drive/14jAlW2E7ya_aS1M6eUsuHciC1WvLfIif?usp=sharing).

+Simple tools like `SimplyAnswer` and `Inquire` can be added which allow the agent to directly answer things it's confident in and to ask users for more information.

+He also shows a case where asking for the sum of the price of a number of crypto results in

+* AI asks which crypto
+* User says Ethereum
+* AI googles ethereum price
+* AI runs Python code to do the math
+* AI returns the answer

+Having a PythonREPL tool is very useful so that the agent can do computations.

+Interestingly this shows a simple framework can use multiple tools.
+Having short-term memory by keeping track of responses (aka context window) is useful to give answers.

+The author has created a simple framework called [Squad Goals](https://github.com/sinanuozdemir/squad-goals) which can be used for more experimentation.

 ## Actions